-12.1.2.1 Green camp pennants, Explorer Scout and Scout Network pennants and blue Scout pennants may be used as appropriate to suitable occasions.

-12.1.2.2 The blue pennant is the burgee to be flown with the Royal Navy Recognised Group Ensign.
+- 12.1.2.1 Green camp pennants, Explorer, and Scout Network pennants and blue Scout pennants may be used as appropriate to suitable occasions. - 12.1.2.2 The blue pennant is the burgee to be flown with the Royal Navy Recognised Group Ensign.

-12.1.3 Scout Flags SV
+12.1.3 Scout Flags

-- 12.1.3.1 Flags used by Scout Groups, Explorer Scout Units, Scout Networks and Scout Active Support Units (except Beaver Scout Colony flags and Squirrel Scout Drey flags) must be: - a) uniform size - b) mounted on poles bearing the Arrowhead Badge as a mount - must bear the Arrowhead Badge, consisting of a white Arrowhead to the approved specification on a purple circle, and the Scout motto 'Be Prepared'
+- 12.1.3.1 Flags used by Groups, Explorer Units, and Scout Networks (except Beaver Colony flags and Squirrel Drey flags) must be: - a) uniform size - b) mounted on poles bearing the Arrowhead Badge as a mount - c) must bear the Arrowhead Badge, consisting of a white Arrowhead to the approved specification on a purple circle, and the Scout motto 'Be Prepared'

-In addition, they may only bear the words 'Cub Scouts', 'Scouts', 'Explorer Scouts', 'Scout Network' and the appropriate group, District or County title.
+In addition, they may only bear the words 'Cub Scouts', 'Scouts', 'Explorer Scouts', 'Scout Network' and the appropriate Group, District or County title.

-- 12.1.3.2 Squirrel Scout Drey flags consist of a white Squirrels logo beneath a white fleur de lis on a Squirrels Red background.
+- 12.1.3.2 Squirrel Drey flags consist of a white Squirrels logo beneath a white fleur de lis on a Squirrels Red background.
 The flag measures 90cm x 60cm.
 The name of the Squirrels Drey may be added beneath the Squirrels logo. - 12.1.3.3 Beaver Scout Colony flags must be 90cm x 60cm mounted on poles bearing a polished wooden pike mount and must bear the Arrowhead Badge, consisting of a white Arrowhead to the approved specification on a purple circle, and the Beaver Scout motto 'Be Prepared'.
-In addition, they may only bear the words Beaver Scouts and the group title. - 12.1.3.4 Flags used by Scout Districts and Counties are of a similar design and may bear the name and emblem of the District or County in addition to the Arrowhead Badge as described, and the Scout motto 'Be Prepared'. - 12.1.3.5 The colours to be used on flags, except in Scotland, are as follows: - a) Squirrel Scout Dreys: white lettering on a Squirrels Red background - b) Beaver Scout Colonies: white lettering on a turquoise background - c) Cub Scout Packs: white lettering on a yellow background - d) Scout Troops: white lettering on a green background - e) Explorer Scout Units: white lettering on an olive green background - f) Scout Networks: white lettering on a warm grey background - g) Air Scout Troops, Explorer Air Scout Units and Air Scout Networks: yellow lettering on a light blue background - h) Sea Scout Troops, Explorer Sea Scout Units and Sea Scout Networks: white lettering on a navy blue background - i) Scout Active Support Units: white lettering on purple background
+In addition, they may only bear the words Beaver Scouts and the Group title. - 12.1.3.4 Flags used by Scout Districts and Counties are of a similar design and may bear the name and emblem of the District or County in addition to the Arrowhead Badge as described, and the Scout motto 'Be Prepared'. - 12.1.3.5 The colours to be used on flags, except in Scotland, are as follows: - a) Squirrel Dreys: white lettering on a Squirrels Red background - b) Beaver Colonies: white lettering on a turquoise background - c) Cub Packs: white lettering on a yellow background - d) Scout Troops: white lettering on a green background - e) Explorer Units: white lettering on an olive green background - f) Scout Networks: white lettering on a warm grey background - g) Air Scout Troops, Explorer Air Scout Units and Air Scout Networks: yellow lettering on a light blue background - h) Sea Scout Troops, Explorer Sea Scout Units and Sea Scout Networks: white lettering on a navy blue background

 - 12.1.3.6 In Scotland, Scout flags are matriculated by the Lord Lyon King of Arms and consist of the St. Andrew's Cross at the hoist with green fly and the Arrowhead Badge in yellow.
 Scottish Region flags have the name of the Region in a bar above the badge in the colour of the Region.
-The colours on flags in Scotland are: - a) Squirrel Scout Dreys: white lettering on a Squirrels Red background - b) Beaver Scout Colonies: white lettering on a turquoise background - c) Cub Scout Packs: yellow background with the badge in green and with yellow lettering on green bars - d) Scout Troops: green background with the badge in yellow and with the name of the Troop in black lettering on yellow bars - e) Explorer Scout Units: white lettering on an olive green background - f) Scout Networks: white lettering on a warm grey background - g) Scout Active Support Units: white lettering on purple background
+The colours on flags in Scotland are: - a) Squirrel Dreys: white lettering on a Squirrels Red background - b) Beaver Colonies: white lettering on a turquoise background - c) Cub Packs: yellow background with the badge in green and with yellow lettering on green bars - d) Scout Troops: green background with the badge in yellow and with the name of the Troop in black lettering on yellow bars - e) Explorer Units: white lettering on an olive green background - f) Scout Networks: white lettering on a warm grey background

-Rule 12.2 Ceremonial
+12.2 Ceremonial